Russian Officials Purchase VPNs to Bypass Government Restrictions

 We unearthed 236 official contracts for VPN technology that have been made public since February 2022.
 In total, the contracts are worth over 807 million rubles, or $9.8 million.

 VPN use remains a sensitive topic in Russia.
 The Russian government confirmed on March 15 that Roskomnadzor had been making efforts to block VPN traffic and would continue to do so.
 However, Kremlin spokesperson Dmitry Peskov recently disclosed that he uses a VPN.
 Their legality largely depends on what the technology is being used for.

-Ironically the home of the Kremlin, Moscow, is also where most amount of money has been spent on VPN technology since the invasion of Ukraine and legislative agencies have spent more than any other sector.
+Ironically the home of the Kremlin, Moscow, is also where most amount of money has been spent on VPN technology since February 2022 and legislative agencies have spent more than any other sector.

 VPNs have various use cases and are frequently used by institutions to enable secure remote working and improve cybersecurity.
 If configured in a specific way, these networks can also adopt a foreign IP address and bypass content restrictions.